Amy Gusick, Expedition Co-Principal Investigator (with Jillian Maloney) - Associate Curator of Archaeology, Natural History Museum Los Angeles County

 September 25 - October 5, 2021

-From September 25 - October 5, 2021, the project team will conduct geophysical surveys aboard the Scripps Institution of Oceanography Research Vessel Bob and Betty Beyster, focusing on regions of the eastern Pacific continental shelf that contain tar seeps, paleochannel, and possible paleoestuaries.
+From September 25 - October 5, 2021, the project team conducted geophysical surveys aboard the Scripps Institution of Oceanography Research Vessel Bob and Betty Beyster, focusing on regions of the eastern Pacific continental shelf that contain tar seeps, paleochannel, and possible paleoestuaries.

 The southern California region has a high density of subaerial (above sea level) cultural sites associated with terminal Pleistocene and early Holocene human occupation (15,000-8,000 years ago).
 During these same time periods, post-glacial sea level rise submerged thousands of square kilometers of coastal land, shifting shorelines inland and reducing the subaerial landscape of offshore islands.
 These facts suggest that archaeological deposits are likely located on these submerged landscapes of the Pacific Coast and present the opportunity to contribute to answering one of the most significant archaeological questions of our time: how and when humans entered the Americas.